Virginia International Raceway

-Virginia International Raceway (VIR) is a race track located in Alton, Virginia, near Danville.
-It is less than a half-mile from the North Carolina/Virginia border just outside Milton, North Carolina, on the banks of the Dan River.
+Virginia International Raceway (VIR) is a race track that is located in Alton, Virginia, which is near Danville.
+It is less than a half-mile from the North Carolina/Virginia border just outside Milton, North Carolina, as well on the banks of the Dan River.
 VIR hosts amateur and professional automobile and motorcycle events, driving schools, club days, and private test rentals.